Web-Feet/coasterdocs/blocks.md

 ###Options

-Some block types accept the use of attributes through the options parameter, example syntax can be seen below:
+By default, some block types accept the use of attributes through the options parameter, example syntax can be seen below:

 `PageBuilder::block('block_name', ['attribute_name' => 'attribute_value'])`

 As you can see, the attribute name is followed by the attribute value, for example `'class' => 'my_class'` would add the 'my_class' class to the block.

+It is possible to make changes to a block type through the use of [different views](#).

 ##Block types